spryker/spryker-docs/docs/scu/dev/troubleshooting/a-php-extension-is-missing-from-your-system.md

 ---
-title: "Install or enable PHP's extension"
+title: A PHP extension is missing from your system
-description: How to add support for the missing PHP extension to Spryker Code Upgrader
+description: Learn how to resolve missing PHP extensions
 template: concept-topic-template
 redirect_from:
   - /docs/paas-plus/dev/troubleshooting/install-or-enable-php-s-extension.html
 ---

 Spryker Code Upgrader supports the most common PHP extensions.
-If your project necessitates an absent PHP extension, kindly seek assistance from the Spryker team to acquire the required support for the extension.
+If your application requires an extension not supported by the Upgrader, contact us to enable it.

 ## Supported PHP extensions